 The Safest Parts of Mexico, According to the U.S. State Department

-The State Department gives its mildest safety advice—"Exercise normal precautions"—for travelers headed to two states bordering the Gulf of Mexico: Campeche (the city of the same name is pictured at the top of this page) and Yucatán.
-The latter gets more tourists; it's home to Chichén Itzá and the Spanish colonial city of Mérida
+The State Department gives its mildest Level 1 safety advice—"Exercise normal precautions"—for travelers headed to two states bordering the Gulf of Mexico: Campeche (the city of the same name is pictured at the top of this page) and Yucatán.
+The latter gets more tourists; it's home to Chichén Itzá and the Spanish colonial city of Mérida.

-Seventeen Mexican states have received the U.S. government's next lowest threat assessment and a warning for travelers to "exercise increased caution" due to crime in those regions.
-To help put things in perspective, the advisory for these states corresponds to the level-2 warning issued by the State Department for travel to France, Italy, the Bahamas, and the United Kingdom
+Sixteen Mexican states have received the U.S. government's next lowest threat assessment and a warning for travelers to "exercise increased caution" due to crime in those regions.
+To help put things in perspective, the advisory for these states corresponds to the Level 2 warning issued by the State Department for travel to France, Italy, the Bahamas, and the United Kingdom.

 Mexican states with popular tourism destinations that fall under this second-safest category include Baja California Sur (where Cabo San Lucas and San José del Cabo are), Mexico City, Nayarit (where Sayulita is), Oaxaca (where Oaxaca City and Puerto Escondido are), and Quintana Roo (where Cancún, Playa del Carmen, Tulum, Isla Mujeres, and Cozumel are).